My experience and motivation

 I have wanted to be a counsellor for many years.
 I obtained my BA in Psychology and then decided at 21 that I needed more life experiences to be able to work with people in the field.

-After undergoing many personal journeys, literal and metaphorical and exploring many of my life issues that impeded my progress, I undertook voluntary work in developing countries adopting basic counselling skills.
+After undergoing many personal journeys, literal and metaphorical, and exploring many of my life issues that impeded my progress, I undertook voluntary work in developing countries including Peru, Bolivia and Thailand, adopting basic counselling skills.
+I also volunteered with the Red Cross in Spain.

-I have worked with DHI (Developing Health and Independence) in Warmley, and Bristol in Family Carer services for people supporting family members with drug and alcohol addictions and dependencies.
-I have also worked with the Swan Project in Bristol and in the student counselling services at Bristol University.
-I undertook longer term counselling with the national Mind charity, working from their Bristol therapy rooms and with private clients.
+I have worked with DHI (Developing Health and Independence) in Bristol, supporting people with addictions and dependency issues and their family members.
+I have also worked with the Swan Project in Bristol, in the student counselling services at Bristol University, and undertaken longer term counselling with the national Mind charity, working from their Bristol therapy rooms and with private clients.